CodecFake+: Codec-Based Resynthesized Data as a Proxy for Detecting CodecFake Speech: CodecFake+ Database

+\textbf{SemantiCodec (E)} \cite{liu2024semanticodec} uses a dual encoder: a semantic encoder based on AudioMAE \cite{NEURIPS2022_b89d5e20} with k-means discretization, and an acoustic encoder capturing finer-grained details.

+\textbf{FunCodec (F)} \cite{du2024funcodec} includes two codec models in the time and frequency domains, with the frequency-domain model achieving comparable performance using fewer parameters.

+\textbf{FACodec (G)} \cite{ju2024naturalspeech_FACodec} achieves high-quality reconstruction by factorizing speech into prosody, timbre, and acoustic subspaces, using gradient reversal for disentanglement.

-\textbf{LLM-Codec (H)} \cite{yang2024uniaudio_LLMCodec} compress the audio modality into the token space of LLMs, allowing LLMs to interpret audio as a ``foreign language" that can be learned with minimal examples.
-The authors claim that, with LLM-Codec, LLMs can achieve expected performance without any parameter update in simple downstream audio tasks using only several prompts.
+\textbf{LLM-Codec (H)} \cite{yang2024uniaudio_LLMCodec} maps audio into Large Language Model (LLM) token space, enabling LLMs to process audio as a ``foreign language" with examples.
+LLMs can perform audio tasks without parameter updates, using a few prompts.

-\textbf{WavTokenizer (I)} \cite{ji2024wavtokenizer} is a frequency domain efficient acoustic codec.
-It employs single vector quantization to achieve extreme compression.
-Experiments show that WavTokenizer can compress 24kHz audio into as few as 40 or 75 tokens per second while maintaining high naturalness.
+\textbf{WavTokenizer (I)} \cite{ji2024wavtokenizer} is a frequency-domain codec using a single quantizer for compression, reducing 24kHz audio to 40–75 tokens per second while preserving naturalness.